 But everyone cares about blurry photos.

-I hope that you like my selection of interior photographer work (yes I have to say interior photographer as that is the name of this page and I want people to find me by putting this into Google meaning I have to mention it every now and then within the text) and look forward to hearing from you and helping you whatever your enquiry may be.
+I hope that you like my selection of interior photographer work (yes I have to say interior photographer as that is the name of this page and I want people to find me by putting this into Google meaning I have to mention it every now and then within the text - talking of which I need to add the tem interior photographs too!) and look forward to hearing from you and helping you whatever your enquiry may be.

 I also hope that you enjoyed reading about these 12 interior photography images.
 I have tried to describe on this page some of this issues that I contend with on every interior photography shoot.